 Moreover, UCPs do not take a lot of training to calculate, and the calculations can be completed in less than a day even for large projects.
 UCPs can be calculated early in a project’s life cycle and then refined as more requirements are specified and more of the design work is completed.
 As a result, they are useful for project planning, in-flight performance management, and retrospective performance evaluation.

-In general, UCPs are applicable to waterfall development and can be used by teams following agile methodologies as long as the agile teams use UCs to gather requirements.
+In general, UCPs are applicable to waterfall4 development and can be used by teams following agile5 methodologies as long as the agile teams use UCs to gather requirements.
 UCPs, because they are simple to calculate, can also be easily rolled out across an organization.
 (For a review of alternative methods to measure output, see sidebar “Pros and cons of four output metrics.”)

 The transformation challenge